Today, Franciacorta is one of the international pioneers in organic viticulture. When did the rethinking start?

 What do you say about the problem of the use of copper as a heavy metal in organic farming?

 Silvano Brescianini: At the moment, copper is still the only agent in organic cultivation that effectively protects against peronospora, i.e. downy mildew.
-The use of copper and the resulting accumulation in the soil is an important topic, and a lot of research is being done on it.
+The use of copper and the resulting accumulation in the soil is an important issue, and a lot of research is being done on it.
 But winegrowers now also know how to reduce copper by applying it differently.
 Nevertheless, a natural alternative would be desirable.
 I am sure that there will be one in the coming years.

 Silvano Brescianini: Clearly, the regions in central and southern Italy have climatic advantages.
 Franciacorta lies at the foot of the Prealps, so we have many thunderstorms and regular rainfall.
-But if there are 2,000 hectares of organically farmed land here, that's proof that it can't be that problematic.
+But if there are 2,000 hectares of organically farmed land in our region, that's proof that it can't be that problematic.
 The knowledge and know-how of the winegrowers is growing from year to year.
 What may have been difficult at the beginning is now routine.

 Does climate change favour organic farming?

 Silvano Brescianini: Climate change makes everything much more difficult, and that applies to both organic and conventional cultivation.
 The weather extremes are increasing, the vintages are very different, you can no longer work with standard recipes.
 2015 and 2017, for example, were very hot and dry, while 2014 and 2016 were rather cool and very rainy.
 Today, you have to reckon with everything.

 Two-thirds of the cultivated area is certified organic, but the consumer only finds the organic logo on a few Franciacorta bottles.
 Why is that?